 Explore 7 ways the battle changed the course of the Civil War.

 At 2:10 p.m., five U.S. Navy Avenger torpedo-bombers comprising Flight 19 take off from the Ft.
 Lauderdale Naval Air Station in Florida on a routine three-hour …

 Author: Barbara Maranzani

-Forty years after he entered the history books, check out some surprising facts about an American equine icon.
+Fifty years after its inception, check out some surprising facts about this Cold War-era icon.